Coder269/workshop-php-inheritance/README.md

-PHP advanced OOP with class inheritance, polymorphism, namespaces, simple autoloader, static class properties and methods, and abstract classes/methods
+PHP advanced OOP with class inheritance, polymorphism, namespaces, simple autoloader, abstract classes and methods, static class properties and methods, and interfaces
+This workshop project is using as an example a hierarcy of animals, refuge, and adopters.